ballerina-guides/ai-samples/discord_thread_summarizer_using_openai/Readme.md

 2. Right click on the Discord Forum Channel and click on `Copy Channel ID` to copy the Channel ID.

 ## Configuration
-Create a file called `Config.toml` at the root of the project.
+Create a file called `Config.toml` at the root of the project and add the relevant configuration.

 ### Config.toml
 ```